subfuzion/istio-test-drive/README.md

 ## Install Istio

-Download the latest release from the [Istio release](https://github.com/istio/istio/releases) page and unarchive it, or run the following command which will do both:
+Note: there are more options than described here.
+This is a simple set up on a local machine setup without TLS and without using Helm (and Tiller).
+See [this page](https://istio.io/docs/setup/kubernetes/quick-start/) for more quick start options.

+The following will download and unarchive the latest release version (`0.0.8`):

      curl -L https://git.io/getLatestIstio | sh -

+If you prefer to download the latest pre-release version (`1.0.0`), you will need to get it from the [Istio releases](https://github.com/istio/istio/releases) page and unarchive it yourself.

 Change directory to the new istio-&lt;VERSION&gt; directory just created:

     $ cd istio-0.8.0

-We will work out of this directory for the remaining setup and for running Istio samples.

 Add the `istioctl` client to your path: